 ½ tsp ground black pepper

 Adjust oven rack to middle position and preheat oven to 375 degrees.

-Heat the olive oil in a large, heavy-bottomed shallow pot (or a dutch oven) over medium-high heat until the oil is shimmering but not smoking.
-Add the onions and 1/2 teaspoon salt to the oil and cook, stirring frequently with a wooden spoon until the onions are translucent but not browned, about 8 minutes.
-Due to differences in stovetops, lower the heat to medium if the the onions are browning too quickly.
-The large quantity of onions will cause a lot of steam so it might take a few minutes for the onions to release enough liquid, be patient.
+Heat the olive oil in a large, heavy-bottomed shallow pot (or a dutch oven) over medium heat until the oil is shimmering but not smoking.
+Add the onions and 1/2 teaspoon salt to the oil and cook, stirring frequently with a wooden spoon until the onions are translucent and starting to brown, about 6 minutes.

-Add the ground beef to the pan and increase the heat to high.
+Add the ground beef and sausage to the pan and increase the heat to high.
 Use a wooden spoon to break the meat into small pieces as it cooks until the meat is no longer pink and the liquid has evaporated.

-Add salt, pepper, and tomato paste and cook, stirring frequently, until the tomato paste is turning dark in color.
+Add the rest of the salt, pepper, and tomato paste and cook, stirring frequently, until the tomato paste is turning dark in color.
 Deglaze the pan with more water if it’s starting to burn.

-Add the plum tomatoes and their juices to the pot and lower the heat to medium-low.
+Add the cans of plum tomatoes and their juices to the pot and lower the heat to medium-low.

 While the sauce simmers, prepare the cheese layer:

 In a large bowl, mix together the cottage cheese, egg, parmesan cheese, basil, parsley, salt and pepper until well combined – set aside.

 Spray a 13X9X2 casserole dish with olive oil spray to grease the bottom and sides of the dish.